 You need to remember that you are always presumed innocent when you enter any courtroom and it is the prosecutor who has the burden of proving your guilt beyond a reasonable doubt.
 People may be charged with indecency with a child as the result of completely accidental and inadvertent forms of sexual contact.

-Were you or your loved one recently arrested for an alleged indecency with a child offense in Plano?
-Do not try to explain your actions to police without a lawyer like Richard C. McConathy by your side.
+Were you or your loved one recently arrested for alleged indecency with a child offense in Plano?
+Do not try to explain your actions to the police without a lawyer like Richard C. McConathy by your side.

 You will want to make sure your first phone call is to the Law Offices of Richard C. McConathy.
 Our firm will discuss your rights with you when you call (469) 304-3422 or contact us to schedule a free consultation.

 Under Texas Penal Code § 21.11(a), a person commits indecency with a child younger than 17 years of age, whether the child is of the same or opposite sex and regardless of whether the alleged offender knows the age of the child at the time of the offense, if they either:

 - with intent to arouse or gratify the sexual desire of any person, expose the alleged offender’s anus or any part of their genitals, knowing the child is present, or cause the child to expose their anus or any part of the child’s genitals; or